 Past research suggests that climate change and energy systems have a bidirectional relationship.
 In other words, just like emissions from energy systems can fuel climate change, climate change could also expose the vulnerabilities or shortcomings of energy systems.

-“With more than three decades of data on changing climate, we are now in a position to empirically assess the on power plant operations,” Ahmad wrote in his paper.
+“With more than three decades of data on changing climate, we are now in a position to empirically assess the impact of climate change on power plant operations,” Ahmad wrote in his paper.
 “Such empirical assessments can provide an additional measure of the resilience of power plants going forward.
 Here I analyze climate-linked outages in nuclear power plants over the past three decades.”

-Compared to other power plants, such as those based on and biomass, NPPs require stricter safety regulations.
+Compared to other power plants, such as those based on fossil fuels and biomass, NPPs require stricter safety regulations.
 Moreover, after an unplanned outage, nuclear reactors need to undergo a series of tests and analyses aimed at identifying the issue, thus it can take a while before they are started again.

 Understanding the extent to which climate change can impact the functioning of NPPs is thus of vital importance, as it could inspire the development of strategies to mitigate these climate-related effects.
 In his paper, Ahmad examined the frequency of climate-linked nuclear power outages over the past three decades or so.